bltejaswi/DCE-07/README.md

 1.Linux:
  -> source/ns-3-dce$./waf --run "dce-gfc-dumbbell --stack=linux" //after successful build<br>
  ->Go to utils folder and run gfc_dumbbell_parse_cwnd_v2.py //$python2 gfc_dumbbell_parse_cwnd_v2.py<br>
  ->A cwnd_data will be created in results/gfc-dumbell/.
-A folder is newly created like"06-11-2018-01-00-27".copy linux-gnuplotscriptCwnd from pcap folder into cwnd_data and plots graphs for cwnd //$gnuplot linux-gnuplotscriptCwnd<br>
+A folder will be  newly created like "06-11-2018-01-00-27" according to the current time.
+->copy linux-gnuplotscriptCwnd from pcap folder into cwnd_data and plots graphs for cwnd //$gnuplot linux-gnuplotscriptCwnd<br>
 ->copy linux-gnuplotscriptQ from pcap and paste it along with pcap(outside pcap folder) and plot graph //$gnuplot linux-gnuplotscriptQ<br>

 2.ns3:<br>
  ->source/ns-3-dce$./waf --run "dce-gfc-dumbbell --stack=ns3"//after successful build<br>